cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 ### Differences with the Prometheus Postgres exporter

 Cloud Native PostgreSQL is inspired by the PostgreSQL Prometheus Exporter, but presents some differences.
-In particular, the following fields of a metric that are defined in the official Prometheus exporter are not implemented in Cloud Native PostgreSQL's exporter:
+In particular, the `cache_seconds` field is not implemented in Cloud Native PostgreSQL's exporter.

-- `cache_seconds`: number of seconds to cache the result of the query

-Similarly, the `pg_version` field of a column definition is not implemented.

 ## Monitoring the operator